guptashubham95a/uber-clone/README.md

-# Uber clone with flutter (driver side)
+# Uber clone with flutter (rider side)

 This is a clone of the famous application Uber, and its done with the flutter frame work, this particular repo, contains\
-the code for the driver side.
+the code for the rider side.

 ## 🔥🔥🔥🔥 This include all the functionalities of the Uber app.🔥🔥🔥🔥
 ### 1->  Login and Register with Firebase Authentication.